 Ingredients

-- 2 tbsp + 2 tsp Madras curry powder divided (see notes)
+- 2 tablespoon Madras curry powder (see notes)

 - 2 tablespoon cooking oil divided